Abortion Procedures in the First Trimester

 Unlike RU486, Manual Vacuum Aspiration (MVA) is a surgical abortion method that is immediately effective but much more invasive.
 MVA can only be performed early in your pregnancy within 12 weeks of your last period.
 Most MVA procedures take 10 to 15 minutes, but appointments can last up to a few hours to allow for monitoring and recovery.

-, thin tube is inserted into your uterus.
+In the MVA procedure, a long, thin tube is inserted into your uterus.
 A syringe is attached to the end of the tube to suction the embryo out.
 You may be given pain medication or a local anesthetic before the procedure.
 MVA can cause discomfort, cramping and bleeding.
 You may also need a second appointment for ultrasound verification that your pregnancy was terminated.

 Abortion Procedures in the Second and Third Trimesters